COVID-19 won’t kill cities

 Economies of sharing refer to economies of scale.
 For example, businesses that specialize in high-quality instrument repair and intellectual property law provide important services, but they are consumed only infrequently and sporadically.
 These businesses prefer to locate in large cities where fixed cost of operations can be spread over many customers, making it more likely their services are always in demand.

 Economies of matching refer to the cost and time savings in searching for goods, services and jobs in a large city compared with a less populous area.
 Workers such as piano tuners and patent attorneys, for example, possess a narrow set of skills that are of great value to particular employers that regularly need these unique services.
-So workers with these specialized skills will prefer to locate in larger cities, where they are more likely to be matched to a job – and quickly find another if they lose it.
+So workers with these specialized skills will prefer to locate in larger cities, where they are more likely to be matched to a job–and quickly find another if they lose it.

 Economies of learning refer to the value derived from serendipitous interactions.
 People learn from each other, through both intentional meetings and chance encounters.
 Learning through intentional meetings may occur wherever people seek each other out.
 But learning through chance encounters will happen more frequently in dense urban areas where there are simply better odds of encountering other people.
 As a result, companies and workers will prefer to locate in cities where they can command higher profits and wages associated with the learning that occurs through serendipitous interactions.